 These jobs give you the opportunity to work outdoors and allow you to get active, a great combination!
-Tasks may include grounds maintenance, watering and feeding plants, trimming trees/shrubs, weeding gardens and keeping spaces and walkways clear of debris and rubbish.
-You may be able to work by yourself or as part of a team, and there’s often flexibility to suit your lifestyle or management of your condition.
+Tasks may include grounds maintenance, watering and feeding plants, trimming trees/shrubs, weeding gardens and keeping spaces clean.
+You may be able to work by yourself or as part of a team, and there’s often flexibility to suit your lifestyle or management of your mental health condition.

 3: Data Entry

-If you’re analytical and like routine work, data entry could be a great fit.
+So if you’re analytical and like routine work, data entry could be a great fit.
 There is often the possibility of working remotely or from home if that suits your condition better.
-There are lots of different positions, starting with internships/entry level, all the way up to jobs that require degrees so there is something for everyone no matter your skill set.
+There are lots of different positions, starting with internships/entry level, all the way up to jobs that require degrees.
+So there is something for everyone no matter your skill set.

 4: Courier/Delivery Driver

 After 2020, people are shopping online more than ever – so the need for delivery drivers is also greater!
 This could include working for a postal service, local freight company, or you could even work for yourself!
 You’ll spend most of your time out and about, won’t have to deal with crowds of people or customer service.
 And you get to listen to whatever music you want so that’s always a bonus!

 5: Be your own Boss

 Sometimes it’s hard to find the right fit for you, or you want to build in the flexibility you know you’ll need to keep yourself healthy.
 Becoming your own boss is a great option and the range of business opportunities are endless including:

 - Or if you have a hobby, try selling your crafts online using platforms such as Facebook Marketplace or Etsy!

 If you’re still not sure what kind of work is best suited to your needs, think about what you want out of a job or what you need to succeed.
 Whether it’s helping people, being active or outdoors, working alone or in a big group, identifying some of these can help steer you in the right direction and find a career you really love!